lazyscribe/lazyscribe/docs/how-to/dependencies.rst

     like S3).

-When you load the experiment through :py:class:`lazyscribe.Project`, the dependencies will be accessible through a dictionary, using the ``short_slug`` as a key:
+When you load the experiment through :py:class:`lazyscribe.project.Project`, the dependencies will be accessible through a dictionary, using the ``short_slug`` as a key:

 .. code-block:: python